allbto/Interview-WayThere/README.md

 # WayThere

 WayThere is a simple yet beautiful weather iOS app.
-This is an interview test project.
+This is an interview project.

 In this repo you will find 2 folders `ios` and `web` each of them containing a README.md for further instructions.